Integrative Services (Acupuncture and Herbal Consultation)

-Dr. Bammel is a native Texan and has lived in the San Antonio area since graduation from vet school in 2001.
-Dr. Bammel did her undergraduate studies at Baylor University and graduated cum laude from Texas A&M College of Veterinary Medicine in 2001.
+Dr. Bammel is a native Texan and has lived and practiced in the San Antonio area since graduation from veterinary school.
+Dr. Bammel completed her undergraduate studies at Baylor University and graduated cum laude from Texas A&M College of Veterinary Medicine in 2001.

-Dr. Bammel is a firm believer in the power of knowledge and continuing education, and has a special interest in blending Western medicine and integrative therapies to achieve maximum pet health.
+Dr. Bammel is a firm believer in the power of knowledge and continuing education and has a special interest in blending Western medicine and integrative therapies to achieve maximum pet health.
 She is an IVAS certified veterinary acupuncturist (CVA, 2009) and a University of Tennessee trained Certified Canine Rehabilitation Practitioner (CCRP, 2011).
-Additionally, she is currently pursuing her Masters in Traditional Chinese Veterinary Medicine through the Chi Institute.
-She has received advanced training in acupuncture as well as Tui Na and TCVM based food therapy.
-Dr. Bammel loves to educate her clients on the value of prevention as the best means of eliminating illness and disease.
+She has completed all of her training courses at Chi University to qualify for their master’s degree and is currently working to complete her thesis for a final master’s degree designation.
+Dr. Bammel loves sharing what she learns in her studies with her clients to educate them on the value of prevention as the best means of avoiding illness and disease.

 Physical Therapist and Rehabilitation Director

 NANCY D. DOYLE, MPT